 Access Project Settings for a Sheet

 Right-click any column header while in the Grid and Gantt view of your sheet and select Edit Project Settings.

 The Project Settings form appears.

 - You'll only see the Timeline Display settings after switching your sheet to Gantt View.

-- The Resource Management section is only available with multi-user plans.
+- The Resource Management section is only available with Business or Enterprise plans.
 Not sure which plan type you're using?
 See Identify Your Smartsheet Plan and User Type.